Satejp10/Claude-Browseability-Dataset/README.md

+Work in progress and not reviewed yet, use with caution.

 # LLM Browseability Index

 A practical dataset of domains that are commonly **blocked, degraded, paywalled, login-gated, JavaScript-heavy, Cloudflare-protected, or otherwise unreliable** for Claude-style web retrieval.